Module schemes in invariant theory: Singularities

 \begin{Lemma} A quotient scheme $Z_\rho \rightarrow X$ always has a singularity unless $\beta(G)$ is a reflection group and $\rho$ is the trivial representation.
 In this case, the quotient scheme is just the trivial bundle ${\mathbb A}^d \times {\mathbb A}^m \rightarrow {\mathbb A}^d$. \end{Lemma} \begin{proof} This follows from Corollary \ref{productnoreflection} in connection with the theorem of Chevalley, Shephard, Todd and Serre, applied to ${\mathbb A}^d \times {\mathbb A}^m$.
 The second statement follows from this theorem applied to ${\mathbb A}^d $. \end{proof}

-We cite the following fact, which is a generalization of the theorem of Chevalley, Shephard, Todd and Serre, as a reference, we only found \cite[Satz 1]{gottschling} in the complex case (see also \cite{prill}).
-Therefore, we will restrict to $K=\C$ in this section, but we will continue to write $K$.
+We use the following fact, which is a slight generalization of the theorem of Chevalley, Shephard, Todd and Serre, as a reference, we only found \cite[Satz 1]{gottschling} in the complex case (see also \cite{prill}).
+I thank Mitsuyasu Hashimoto for help with the following proof.